corley/ng-startup-documentation/docs/09-deploy.md

 # Deploy

+## Introduction

-ngStartup follows all step of your development, the deploy is tha last important task to move your code in production.
+ngStartup follows all steps of your development, the deploy is the last important task to move your code in production.

 ![compiling](http://ngstartup.corleycloud.com/assets/images/ngstartup09.png)